Football Offensive Formations

 Ok, so hopefully you now know what an offense in football is (hint: it’s the guys with the ball).
-This page will help you understand more about why the offense stands and squats where they do.
+This page will help you understand more about why the offense stands and squats where they do also known as offensive formations.
 Some of it is ‘rules’ and some of it is strategy.
 The more you watch, the more you’ll start to notice some of the basics.

-Just to review, the football offense position acronyms are:
+Just to review, the football offense position abbreviations are: